h15200/notes/go.md

 ## defaults

-unlike JS and undefined, Go has sensible defaults when types and references are declared without init vals string "" int 0 float 0 bool false
+- unlike JS and undefined, Go has sensible defaults when types and references are declared without init vals string "" int 0 float 0 bool false

 ## inferring types

-Go will infer the type based on assignment.
+- Go will infer the type based on assignment.

-var isTrue = false (defaults to type bool) is the same as var isTrue bool = false
+- var isTrue = false (defaults to type bool) is the same as var isTrue bool = false

-numbers are inferred as either int32 or int64 (not uint even for positive nums) and floats are always float64.
+- numbers are inferred as either int32 or int64 (not uint even for positive nums) and floats are always float64.

 ### var declaration

 - declarations can be made on the top, package level or function level
 - package level vars can be used by function level because of lexical scope
+- If the FIRST char of a package level declaration is capitalized, it can be exported to other packages

 `var num int` // if there is no initializer, the type must be written `num = 32` // now a value is assigned